 - (c) Confirmation drug testing done by saliva testing shall be performed using an NHTSA certified saliva test. - 202.8-3.
 If an employee is involved in a work-related accident, he or she shall immediately inform his or her supervisor of the accident. - 202.8-4.
-All external applicants shall participate in pre-employment drug testing.
+All external and internal applicants shall participate in pre-employment drug testing.
 A negative drug test result shall be required for employment eligibility. - (a) Exemption for Positive THC Test Result.
-An external applicant's confirmed positive THC test result shall be exempted from the requirement of a negative drug test result for employment eligibility in the following circumstances: - (1) External Applicants for Gaming Positions.
-An external applicant receiving a confirmed positive test result for THC may qualify for employment if: - (A) the position mandates a background check in accordance with 5 O.C.
-501.10; - (B) the position mandates licensing in accordance with 5 O.C.
-501.11; and - (C) the position does not require a commercial driver's license or job-related driving. - (2) External Applicants for Non-Gaming Positions.
-An external applicant receiving a confirmed positive test result for THC may qualify for employment if the position has not been identified as an employee position which waived the exemption for positive THC test results. - (A) The Oneida Business Committee shall adopt through resolution a list of all the non-gaming employment positions that waive the exemption for positive THC test results. - 202.8-5.
+An external applicant's confirmed positive THC test result shall be exempted from the requirement of a negative drug test result for employment eligibility unless prohibited by an external licensing or grant requirement. - 202.8-5.
 Each employee shall participate in reasonable suspicion and follow-up testing upon the request of an appropriate authority.
 A negative test result is required for unimpeded employment eligibility. - 202.8-6.
 Dilution of Test Results.
 In cases where a drug test result is diluted, a positive dilute of the test result requires that the applicant or employee shall be given a confirmed positive test result, while a negative dilute of the test result requires retesting.
 EHN shall notify the applicant or employee of the required retesting. - (a) If the re-test results in a negative-dilute, the applicant or employee shall be given a negative test result. - (b) If the re-test results in a positive-dilute, then the applicant or employee shall be given a positive test result.